apache/logging-log4j-audit/log4j-catalog/log4j-catalog-api/src/site/markdown/index.md

     limitations under the License.
 -->

-# Log4j Audit API
+# Log4j Audit Catalog API

-The Log4j Audit API provides the event interfaces that applications should use when logging audit events.
+The Log4j Audit Catalog API provides the interfaces and classes used to access the Log4j Audit catalog.

 ## Requirements